-A homemade BBQ sauce recipe with brown sugar and ketchup that's not only delicious, it's also easy to make.
+A homemade BBQ sauce recipe with ketchup and brown sugar that's not only delicious, it's also easy to make.
 You'll never go back to store-bought BBQ sauce after you have tried this homemade BBQ sauce!

 We go through so much BBQ sauce in our house it's crazy.
 My kids eat it with pretty much everything, especially my son.
 If he can dip it in sauce, he will.
 This includes everything from chicken to potatoes.

-We use this homemade BBQ sauce for dipping fries, chicken, and other finger foods.
+We use this homemade barbeque sauce for dipping fries, chicken, and other finger foods.
 We also use it for ribs, hamburgers, pork, and to make BBQ chicken.
 We typically even put some extra BBQ sauce on the side, so we can have extra BBQ sauce to dip the food in.